Joao4569/farm_fresh/README.md

 - After creating the `farm_fresh` project in Gitpod, I tested it buy running the application and recieved visual confirmation that the application is working successfully from Django.

+- After installing Django allauth, I manually tested logging in and out of the admin site.
+I found some issues but they are now all resolved and noted in the Bugs found section of this document.

 **Image Placeholder**

 ## Validator Testing